TTShack/TTShack/README.md

 # Pander
 ## Motivation
 ---
->  During these difficult times, people want to be help their community, but they're not sure how, so many are asking:
+>  During these difficult times, people want to help their community, but they're not sure how, so many are asking:
 > *How can I be involved in social activism?*
 > Our goal is to match users with an organization based on their interest to encourage social activism.
 This can help people living in Seattle start the process of looking for social activism organization locally and nationally.
 ## What we created